 Meet Dr. Belaga, PhD

-Licensed Psychologist, Certified Yoga Teacher
+Licensed Psychologist, Certified Yoga and Meditation Teacher

 Certified Hippocrates Health Institute Educator